 Whether you choose a digital phone line or a basic landline, some of the best reasons to keep your home phone service include:

 See which home phone providers are available in your area when you call today.
-Our experts at Allconnect® can help compare plans and providers near you.
+Our experts can help compare plans and providers near you.

 Consider other factors like calling features, local and unlimited calling coverage and availability of standalone home phone plans.

-To see which home phone service providers are available in your area, call Allconnect at .
+Looking for home phone plans in your area?
+Enter your ZIP and click “Shop plans” at the top of the page to shop online, or give us a quick call.
 We’ll help you compare home phone providers and plans so you get the service that’s right for you.

 Explore cheap landline phone service without internet

 If you’re interested in cheap landline phone service without internet, it may be difficult to find exactly what you’re looking for.
 Many providers nowadays only offer traditional landline home phone service as an add-on option to internet and TV plans.
-Landline phone service uses a traditional phone line to transmit your phone signal, unlike digital phone service which uses an internet connection.
-Certain providers offer standalone home phone plans in specific areas that don’t require the purchase of additional services.
+Certain providers, however, offer standalone home phone plans in specific areas that don’t require the purchase of additional services.
 Check out a few that may be available in your area.

 - Spectrum – Spectrum Voice Basic service starting at $29.99/mo.*

-Per month plus taxes for length of contract.
+*Pricing per month plus taxes for length of contract.
 Additional fees and terms may apply.
 Pricing varies by location and availability.
 All prices subject to change at any time.
-Last updated 02/12/19.
+Last updated 06/26/19.

 Find out if standalone home phone plans are available near you or shop phone and internet bundles when you call today.